 If you want to get around Europe fairly quickly, flexibly and cheaply, we would definitely recommend interrailing.
 Using Europe’s extensive railway networks, you can easily hop from one country to the other (this also includes discounted bus and ferry services).
 There are two different ticket options available: a Global Pass, which allows you to visit up to 30 different countries, or a One Country Pass, if you fancy exploring just one place.
 We would recommend the global pass – it is incredible value for money (if you are still under 25 it’s just 239 euros for 10-22 days) and allows you to be as footloose-and-fancy-free as you like.

 So, where to start?
-Below is our suggested itinerary but you may also want to purchase your own travel guide!
+Below is our suggested itinerary for summer in Europe, but you may also want to purchase your own travel guide!
 Our recommend guide is: Lonely Planet Europe.

 1) Paris, France (3 days, 2 nights)